synpixel/lune-headless-chrome/README.md

 -- Type in a query and press `Enter` tab:type_text("WebKit"):press_key("Enter"):wait_until_navigated()

--- We should end up on the WebKit-page once navigated local element = tab:wait_for_element("#firstHeading") assert(string.sub(tab:get_url(), -6) == "WebKit")
+-- We should end up on the WebKit page once navigated local element = tab:wait_for_element("#firstHeading") assert(string.sub(tab:get_url(), -6) == "WebKit")

 -- Take a screenshot of the entire browser window local jpeg = tab:capture_screenshot({ format = "jpeg", from_surface = true })
--- Save the screenshot to disc fs.writeFile("screenshot.jpeg", jpeg)
+-- Save the screenshot to disk fs.writeFile("screenshot.jpeg", jpeg)

--- Take a screenshot of just the WebKit-Infobox local png = tab:wait_for_element("#mw-content-text > div > table.infobox.vevent"):capture_screenshot({ format = "png" })
+-- Take a screenshot of just the WebKit infobox local png = tab:wait_for_element("#mw-content-text > div > table.infobox.vevent"):capture_screenshot({ format = "png" })
--- Save the screenshot to disc fs.writeFile("screenshot.png", png)
+-- Save the screenshot to disk fs.writeFile("screenshot.png", png)

 -- Run JavaScript in the page